-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 Kim Kardashian, Kylie Jenner Feud Heats Up On Snapchat, Are They Really Mad?

-Janey reportedly banned her boyfriend from sex until he bought her a Range Rover.
+Janey banned her boyfriend from sex until he bought her a Range Rover.

-Last year the Kardashian look-alike appeared on Little Divas: Tantrums And Tiaras saying: “He knows not to say no.”
+Last year the Kardashian twin appeared on Little Divas: Tantrums And Tiaras saying: “He knows not to say no.”

-Farrell’s army corporal boyfriend, Ross, has given her a monthly allowance.
+Farrell’s Army Corporal boyfriend Ross has given her a monthly allowance.

 Wasn’t sure on this photo but was playing about with my new camera and #divaringlight #sonya5100 #beautyblogging #makeuptutorial #mua #makeup #makeupartist #positivevibesonly #makeupjunkie